IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/development/platform-domains/media.md

 ## High-level overview

-The TomTom IndiGO Application Suite provides flexible architecture components to allow a wide range of media sources to be integrated, and to provide the end-user with a consistent user interface through which they can browse and play media.
+The TomTom Digital Cockpit Application Suite provides flexible architecture components to allow a wide range of media sources to be integrated, and to provide the end-user with a consistent user interface through which they can browse and play media.

-The following diagram shows a high-level overview of the architecture of media in TomTom IndiGO.
+The following diagram shows a high-level overview of the architecture of media in TomTom Digital Cockpit.
 It displays the following components:
 - The media application frontend.
 This is the user interface.
 - The media service interface.
 This interface defines how a frontend (or potentially another